Cosmical-CosmiTech/NC-EVENT/README.md

 # NC-EVENT
-Please type the following **command** in your *Powershell or Command Prompt* to enter the event server: ssh event@192.168.0.52 -p 22
+Please type the following **command** in your *Powershell or Command Prompt* (YOU MUST BE RUNNING IT AS ADMINISTRATOR!!) to enter the event server: ssh event@192.168.0.52 -p 22

 To get the password, what do I own that begins with C?